 Look for market trends

 Research the competition to understand better what kind of messaging appeals to your audience the most.
-Look for points of interest in the types of content and advertising that perform best.
+Look for points of interest in the types of marketing materials and ads that perform best.
 Focus on the core message behind each successful campaign to identify what resonates with your audience.
 Here are some of the things to take note of in your research:

 1. Use digital tools for research.
 Checking statistics doesn’t have to be tedious if there are resources available.